 From InqScribe, you'll want to prepare your transcript and then export it as a SubRip .srt subtitle file.
 You can then upload this .srt file, along with your video, to YouTube, Vimeo, or Facebook.
 For step-by-step instructions, we have individual guides available here:

-"Burn in" your subtitlesYou can use a variety of tools to "burn in" your subtitled QuickTime movie, such as QuickTime 7 Pro.
-"Burning in" subtitles means that the subtitles will be written onto the video track, bypassing text tracks and allowing you to fix their appearance.
-This essentially makes the video a little more versatile when playing it back across different programs or devices that may not support text tracks.
+Hardcode your subtitlesYou can use InqScribe in combination with other software like HandBrake to hardcode your subtitles.
+Hardcoding, or "burning in," subtitles means that the subtitles will be written onto the video track, bypassing text tracks and allowing you to fix their appearance.
+You won't be able to toggle the subtitles off, but it will make the subtitled video more versatile when playing back across different programs or devices that may not support text tracks.

 Find more information about burning in subtitles in this Knowledge Base article.